Nov 19, 2019

 And the best thing is that storyboards are flexible and scalable.
 You can provide as much or as little information as you need to make sense of a particular scene or shot.

 Do you want to draw an arrow to indicate camera push in?
-What about a note about one character’s movements in the scene?
+What about noting a character walking through a scene, and how a tracking shot highlights that movement?
 A printed, physical document gives you leeway to make notes and even change direction mid-project without losing sight of the overall vision.

 That’s true whether you work with an 30-person ad agency or have your own wedding video business.
 Independent creators face the same challenges as anyone else, and they often do it without the resources or oversight of a more experienced supervisor.